TryCatchHCF/DumpsterFire/README.md

 **igniteDumpsterFire.py** - Headless script, invoked at command line with the local filepath of the DumpsterFire you wish to execute.
 Useful for igniting distributed DumpsterFires.

-**testFireModule.py** - Utility script for unit testing the Class methods of your custom Fire modules, without the hassle of running through the entire DumpsterFire process to debug.
+**testFireModule.py** - Utility script for unit testing the Class methods of your custom Fire modules, without the hassle of running through the entire DumpsterFire Factory process to debug.

 **"__init__.py"** files - Required to make Python treat directories as containing Python packages, allows DumpsterFire toolset to find and load Fire modules.